ilbuonmarcio/KeepUp/README.md

 Ideas worth mentioning:

 - [ ] History of changes between a monitor check and the next one, via a separate versioned data table (uptime, number of updates)
-- [ ] Summary status of Good, Bad, Unknown on the top side of Dashboard section
+- [x] Summary status of Good, Bad on the top side of Dashboard section
 - [x] Add single Monitor alert for number of update threshold, uptime threshold
 - [ ] Add global cumulative Monitors alert for number of update threshold, uptime threshold
 - [ ] Send reports via e-mail on a weekly basis